Lansoprazole 30 mg Gastro-Resistant Capsules

-Severe hypomagnesaemia has been reported in patients treated with PPIs like lansoprazole for at least three months, and in most cases for a year.
+Severe hypomagnesaemia has been rarely reported in patients treated with PPIs like lansoprazole for at least three months, and in most cases for a year.
 Serious manifestations of hypomagnesaemia such as fatigue, tetany, delirium, convulsions, dizziness and ventricular arrhythmia can occur but they may begin insidiously and be overlooked.
-In most affected patients, hypomagnesaemia improved after magnesium replacement and discontinuation of the PPI.
-Low levels of magnesium can also lead to a reduction in potassium or calcium serum levels.
+Hypomagnesaemia may lead to hypocalcaemia and/or hypokalaemia (see section 4.8).
+In most affected patients, hypomagnesaemia (and hypomagnesaemia associated hypocalcaemia and/or hypokalaemia) improved after magnesium replacement and discontinuation of the PPI.

 For patients expected to be on prolonged treatment or who take PPIs with digoxin or medicinal products that may cause hypomagnesaemia (e.g., diuretics), health care professionals should consider measuring magnesium levels before starting PPI treatment and periodically during treatment.